Darkelf2024/Darkelf-PySide6-Browser-PQC/Darkelf CLI Info.md

 - **Tool Hub:** Launches external OSINT tools from a unified REPL interface.
 - **Tor Beacon & Onion Validation:** Pings `.onion` services for uptime and status checks.
 - **Fake Traffic Generator:** Background activity simulation to confuse behavioral forensics.
+- **Secure Vault:** Stores sensitive session artifacts encrypted, supports purge/export.

 ---

+## 🗄️ Secure Vault

+Darkelf includes a memory-safe **Secure Vault** system that:
+- 💾 Stores session logs, email/phone recon data, and Onion scans
+- 🔐 Uses AES-GCM with optional hybrid PQ key-wrapping (`ML-KEM-768`)
+- 🧼 Supports zeroization on exit or `panic` command
+- 🔍 Vault entries can be listed, exported, or searched inside the REPL
+- 🛡️ Optionally syncs across encrypted temp volumes if used in air-gapped systems

+Use the REPL to manage your Vault:

 ## 🔧 Installation